vicharak-in/shrike-lite/_sources/getting_started.md.txt

 For more details on the PicoLittleFS tool checkout this [repository](https://github.com/earlephilhower/arduino-pico-littlefs-plugin).

+> [!NOTE]
+> For Arduino IDE version 2.x.x please follow [this](https://randomnerdtutorials.com/arduino-ide-2-install-esp32-littlefs/) guide instead of step 2 to setup the Little FS tools and you can come back for step 3.
+> Littlefs tool for Arduino IDE 2 can be found [here](https://github.com/earlephilhower/arduino-littlefs-upload).

 ### Step 3.
 Installing the Shrike Library

 The Arduino library developed by Vicharak takes care of configuring the FPGA for you.
 You can install it directly from the Arduino IDE’s Library Manager, just search for **“Shrike”** and install the **Shrike** library.